 Worker interactions and work tasks

-- Where the nature of work means you are not able to provide 4 square metres of space per person, you need to implement other measures to prevent the spread of COVID-19.
+- where the nature of work means you are not able to comply with these requirements, you need to implement other measures to prevent the spread of COVID-19.

 - facilitating working from home for office/administrative workers, where you can

 - reducing the number of tasks to be completed each day, where possible

 - postponing non-essential work, and

 - splitting workers’ shifts to reduce the number of workers onsite at any given time.
 Schedule time between shifts so that there is no overlap of staff arriving at and leaving the workplace or have different entrances and exits to avoid interaction.

 - Direct workers to keep 1.5 metres of distance between them in accordance with general health advice.
 To achieve the best outcomes for physical distancing:

 - implement the density requirements specified in your jurisdiction (for example, 4 square metres of space per person)

 - put signs around the workplace and create wall or floor markings to identify 1.5 metres distance.
 Your staff could wear a badge as a visual reminder to each other of physical distancing requirements.